Each year thousands of football fans from all over the world flock to Camp Nou - the home of Barcelona FC.

 - Presidents box

-This is a great opportunity to get the best views of the pitch.
+This is an opportunity to get the best views of the pitch.
 This is the area of the stadium where the President sits with his guests of honour.
 What a great opportunity to feel like the club president or Victoria Beckham!

 - Press boxes